Taritsyn/LibSassHost/README.md

 ### Mono support

-LibSassHost.Native.debian-x64 and LibSassHost.Native.osx-x64 packages do not support installation under [Mono](http://www.mono-project.com/), but you can to install the native assemblies manually.
+LibSassHost.Native.linux-x64 and LibSassHost.Native.osx-x64 packages do not support installation under [Mono](http://www.mono-project.com/), but you can to install the native assemblies manually.

 #### Linux

 First you need to get the `libsass.so` assembly file.
-If you are using the Debian-based Linux (x64), then you have 3 ways to do this:
+You have 3 ways to do this:

- 1. [Download a assembly file](https://github.com/Taritsyn/LibSassHost/blob/master/lib/debian-x64/libsass.so) from the LibSass Host's project repository.
+ 1. [Download a assembly file](https://github.com/Taritsyn/LibSassHost/blob/master/lib/linux-x64/libsass.so) from the LibSass Host's project repository.
- 1. Extract a assembly file from the [LibSassHost.Native.debian-x64](http://nuget.org/packages/LibSassHost.Native.debian-x64/) package.
-The `libsass.so` file is located in the `runtimes/debian-x64/native/` directory of NuGet package.
+ 1. Extract a assembly file from the [LibSassHost.Native.linux-x64](http://nuget.org/packages/LibSassHost.Native.linux-x64/) package.
+The `libsass.so` file is located in the `runtimes/linux-x64/native/` directory of NuGet package.
  1. [Build a assembly file](#building-libsass) from the source code.

-If you use some other Linux distro, then only 3 way will suit for you.

 Afterwards open a terminal window and change directory to the directory where the `libsass.so` file is located.
 Next, enter the following command: